Top picks for the Summer Holidays

 Throughout summer many companies have sea trips that can give your family the chance to see Cornwall from the delights of the water and spot some wildlife during the trip.
 AK Wildlife Cruise operate from Falmouth providing a fantastic opportunity to observe wild dolphins and seals, or you can go kayaking up Frenchmen's Creek with Koru Kayaking who also operate trips along the coast from St Agnes.

 For a more gentle experience you can enjoy one of the many ferry trips that provide a sense of adventure for the children and offer beautiful coastal and riverside views for the parents.
-Fal River Ferries connect Falmouth and Truro as well as St Mawes providing views of unspoilt natural beauty.
+Fal River Ferries connect Falmouth and Truro as well as St Mawes and Place, providing views of unspoilt natural beauty.

 Visit the Zoo